chargl/acestep-docker/README.md

 This repository provides a ready-to-use Docker environment for running [ACE-Step](https://github.com/ace-step/ACE-Step) with full GPU acceleration (NVIDIA only).
 It exposes the ACE-Step graphical interface on port **7865**, allowing you to generate speech samples directly from your browser.

-> **⚠️ Note:** This Docker setup is built and tested exclusively for **NVIDIA GPUs** using the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
+> **Note:** This Docker setup is built and tested exclusively for **NVIDIA GPUs** using the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
 Other hardware vendors (AMD/Intel) are currently unsupported in this container.
 For AMD/Intel users, the [ComfyUI integration](https://huggingface.co/ACE-Step/ACE-Step-v1-3.5B/discussions/7) may offer an alternative method to run ACE-Step models.

 ---